subtopic 2.2: Energy and biomass in ecosystems

 - Energy Transfer:

-- Secondary productivity represents the energy available to higher trophic levels, such as predators and scavengers.
+- Secondary productivity measures the energy available to higher trophic levels (e.g., predators and scavengers).

-- It is a measure of how efficiently consumers convert the energy and nutrients from their diet into new biomass.
+- It reflects the efficiency with which consumers convert energy and nutrients from food into new biomass.

 - Food Web Dynamics:

-- It provides insights into the health and sustainability of ecosystems, indicating how well energy is transferred from primary producers to consumers.
+- It indicates ecosystem health and sustainability, showing the effectiveness of energy transfer from producers to consumers.

 - Nutrient Cycling:

-- The processes of ingestion, digestion, absorption, and waste excretion are integral to nutrient cycling within ecosystems.
+- Processes like ingestion, digestion, absorption, and excretion contribute to nutrient cycling.

-- Secondary productivity plays a role in the decomposition of organic matter and the recycling of nutrients back into the ecosystem.
+- Secondary productivity aids in decomposing organic matter and recycling nutrients back into the ecosystem, supporting overall ecosystem function.

 2.2.25 Net primary productivity is the basis for food chains because it is the quantity of carbon compounds sustainably available to primary consumers.